duguyihou/react-native-turbo-image/README.md

 ### `format?: String`

-Specify the format for special image, e.g. `svg` and `gif`.
+Specify the format for special image, e.g. `svg`, `gif` and `apng`.
 In general, TurboImage will determine the decoder automatically.

 ### `onStart?: (result: NativeSyntheticEvent<TaskState>) => void`